lucasmartins/tacape-tools/dns/Readme.md

 mycoolname
 ```

-Run `tacape dns check_names` to get the results for DNS availability, you'll get it in the stdout and into a file called 'output.txt'.
+Run `tacape dns check_names` to get the results in the stdout and into a file called 'output.txt'.